An assortment of vital survival items including a flashlight, water, medication, and other essentials, key for bartering during crisis situations.

 ► Clothing Items, Especially for Warmth (Thermal Wear, Gloves, Hats)

 Clothing, particularly items designed for cold weather, will be highly prized.
-In situations where people may lose access to their homes, staying warm will be essential for survival.
+Staying warm is essential for survival when people lose access to their homes.

 F. Tools and Hardware

 Repairing, building, and maintaining structures or devices is a crucial skill.
-Everyone will need tools and hardware, making them valuable in any trade.
+Tools and hardware are essential in any trade, making them valuable.

 ► Multi-Tools and Basic Hand Tools